Trainer Utility

 - Name: Profile name

-- 3 Point Match Delay: This is a special field when there are 3-point tangibles whose patterns are a subset of other 4-point tangibles.
+- Conflict Delay: This is a special field when there are 3-point tangibles whose patterns are a subset of other 4-point tangibles.
 Creates a delay in milliseconds before recognizing a 3-point tangible to allow for a 4th point to come down.
+(0 - 1000, suggested value is 200 for 4-point tangibles)

 The tangible properties allow you to configure settings on a per tangible basis.